aliz-ai/munchen-hackaton-2025/adk-demo/README.md

+# Instructions to set up the demo in Vertex AI Workbench

 1. Log in to GCP using a web browser.

 2. Type “Workbench” in the search field and click on the result.